catamphetamine/webpack-isomorphic-tools/README.md

 Which one of these approaches to take?
 I think it's just a matter of taste.
 Both solutions work.
 Both involve some level of complexity because this is an advanced topic (Webpack is Serious Business).

+If you start feeling desperate and mad just clone [one of the boilerplates](#a-working-example) and see it working.

 ## Topics

 - [What it does and why is it needed?](#what-it-does-and-why-is-it-needed)